prataprc/prataprc.github.io/_posts/2018-10-24-Rust-over-c.md

 -------------

 Often sited advantage of `C` is its simplicity for programming.
-For someone whose is already comfortable with micro-processors and computer architecture `C` is easy to learn.
+For someone who is already comfortable with micro-processors and computer architecture, `C` is easy to learn.

 Rust type system, functional paradigms of programming, its memory safety and